Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 What Were the Impacts of the Whiskey Rebellion?

-George Washington’s decision to go along with Hamilton and other Federalists in using military force set a precedent that would allow the central government to continue to expand its influence and authority.
+George Washington’s decision to go along with Alexander Hamilton and other Federalists in using military force set a precedent that would allow the central government to continue to expand its influence and authority.

 Although initially rejected, this authority was later welcomed.
 Populations in the West grew, and this led to the formation of cities, towns, and organized territories.
 It allowed people on the frontier to obtain political representation, and as formal parts of the United States, they received protection from the nearby, often hostile, Native American tribes.

 Many of these Western ideals were adapted by Thomas Jefferson — the author of the Declaration of Independence, the second vice president and future third president of the United States, and a fervent defender of individual freedom.
-He objected to the way in which the federal government was growing, leading him to resign his position in Washington’s cabinet as Secretary of State — angered by the president’s repeated decision to side with his main adversary, Alexander Hamilton, on domestic issues.
+He objected to the way in which the federal government was growing, leading him to resign his position in President Washington’s cabinet as Secretary of State — angered by the president’s repeated decision to side with his main adversary, Alexander Hamilton, on domestic issues.

 A Changing National Agenda